Ndutaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

-prints Hello world followed by a new line to the standard output displays a confused smiley display the contects of ect passwd file
+prints Hello world followed by a new line to the standard output displays a confused smiley display the contects of ect passwd file displays the content o etc passwd and etc hosts